 To qualify for the low cost colonoscopy, you must be uninsured.
 To qualify for the screening or treatment stipend award, you can be either uninsured or underinsured.
 The Blue Hope Financial Assistance program was established to help low income individuals receive cancer screening or treatment assistance.
 Individuals applying for the low cost colonoscopy must have a total household income below 200% of federal poverty guideline.
 Those applying for a screening or treatment stipend award must have a total yearly household income equal to or less than $75,000.

 If you have ever received a Blue Hope Financial Assistance stipend in the past, unfortunately, due to the high volume of applicants, you are not eligible to reapply.

-Besides the $25 cost to the patient, is there anything else they may be responsible for (i.e. prep supplies, labs, etc.), especially should a problem be detected?
+Regarding the screening test assistance, is there anything other than the $25 cost to the patient they may be responsible for (i.e. prep supplies, labs, etc.), especially should a problem be detected?

 The “no cost” ($25) colonoscopy includes prep, procedure and anesthesia, and if the patient is diagnosed with cancer, Colonoscopy Assist will help set up a consultation with a specialist.
 The initial consultation is included.

 If the patient is under 50 with a family history, are they still eligible for the free screening?